If you receive a refusal of planning permission or are unhappy about the conditions imposed you can make an appeal to the Planning Inspectorate.

 The first option is the most common, especially for householder and other minor applications.
 Appeals for more detailed major applications tend to be decided by an informal hearing or a full public inquiry.

-If you, the Council or the Planning Inspectorate do not agree to the written procedure, a hearing or an inquiry will be arranged.
+If you, the Council or the Planning Inspectorate do not agree to the written procedure, a hearing or an inquiry may be arranged.